Entities

 The rows in the table are CDs.
 The type of the two rows is CD and this is the entity name.
 A specific CD like How to Dismantle an Atomic Bomb from the band U2 is called an object of the entity CD.
 Characteristics like the title and artist are called attributes.

-The entity type defines how the data is handled and there are two types:
+The entity type defines how the data is handled and there are three types:

 An example of the entity properties is represented in the image below: